Germany: Identitarian movement classified as far-right extremist | DW | 11.07.2019

-Germany’s domestic intelligence service has identified the country's Identitarian movement as an extremist entity.
-The movement, which espouses an ethnopluralist ideology, has gained traction across Europe.
+Germany's domestic intelligence service has identified the country's Identitarian movement as an extremist entity.
+The group, which claims to defend European identity through ethnopluralist ideology, has gained traction.

 Germany's domestic intelligence agency on Thursday said it would step up observation of the far-right Identitarian Movement in Germany, after designating it an extremist body.